AbriCS/Horiseon/docs/GETTING_STARTED.md

 - In the **Repository Name** field enter **coding-bootcamp**
 - **DO NOT** add or check anything else on the page and then click **Create Repository**
 - **DO NOT** close this page
-- In the 'Quick setup — if you’ve done this kind of thing before' section ensure that the 'HTTPS' is selected and then click on the clipboard icon to copy the HTTPS link in to your clipboard
+- In the 'Quick setup — if you’ve done this kind of thing before' section ensure that the 'SSL' is selected and then click on the clipboard icon to copy the SSL link in to your clipboard

 **Step 3:**

 Come back to your terminal and add the following commands:

 ```
-git clone <https_link_here> classroom
+git clone <ssl_link_here> classroom
 cd classroom
 code .
 ```